adityaketkar/osrm-backend/.github/PULL_REQUEST_TEMPLATE.md

 What issue is this PR targeting?
 If there is no issue that addresses the problem, please open a corresponding issue and link it here.

+- Please read Telenav's [Contribution Guidelines](https://github.com/Telenav/osrm-backend/wiki/Contribution-Guidelines) for OSRM project
-Please read our [documentation](https://github.com/Project-OSRM/osrm-backend/blob/master/docs/releasing.md) on release and version management.
+- Please read OSRM team's [documentation](https://github.com/Project-OSRM/osrm-backend/blob/master/docs/releasing.md) on release and version management.
-If your PR is still work in progress please attach the relevant label.
+- If your PR is still work in progress please attach the relevant label.

 ## Tasklist